Do you have a pet or a patient suffering from CHRONIC PAIN?

 What is chronic pain?

 Chronic pain is considered when it persists well beyond the normal healing time of the inciting cause (normally more than 3-6 months) or it can be the result of an ongoing noxious stimulus (E.g. osteoarthritis, cancer).
-Sometimes the pain is more severe than expected based on the inciting cause (as reported by humans) and it can be localized at sites other than those affected by the original condition (E.g. referred pain or contralateral limb or back pain due to positional changes).
+Sometimes the pain is more severe than expected based on the inciting cause (as reported by humans) and it can be localised at sites other than those affected by the original condition (E.g. referred pain or contralateral limb or back pain due to positional changes).

 Chronic pain is debilitating for the animal, impairing normal activities of our pets (such as playing, running, going up and down the stairs, jumping on/off the sofa!) and reducing their quality of life.
 There are multiple conditions that lead to chronic pain, including osteoarthritis, cancer, disc disease, syringomyelia, etc. These diseases are normally progressive and debilitating, requiring frequent assessment and appropriate updating and modification of the treatment plan as the disease progresses.